SharePoint/PnP-Partner-Pack/Documentation/Architecture-and-Implementation.md

 <a name="infrastructureLibrary"></a>
 ## Infrastructure Library
-This is a .NET class library, which is defined in the project named *OfficeDevPnP.PartnerPack.Infrastructure*, that provides all the core functionalites of the PnP Partner Pack.
+This is a .NET class library, which is defined in the project named *OfficeDevPnP.PartnerPack.Infrastructure*, that provides all the core functionalities of the PnP Partner Pack.
 In this library you will find the following main types:
 * *IConfigurable*: defines the common interface that any configurable type should implement.
 * *IProvisioningRepository*: declares the basic interface for any concrete Provisioning Repository.